 How we allocate the Year 7 Catch-Up Premium

-The school expects to receive a Year 7 Catch-Up Premium of approximately £9,000 for the current academic year.
-The additional funding is being used to provide a variety of strategies, enabling us to tailor our approach depending on individual student needs:
+The Year 7 Catch-Up Premium was used to support a variety of strategies, enabling us to tailor our approach depending on individual student needs:

-- Members of staff coordinate Year 12 students who regularly read with current Year 7 students.
+- Members of staff coordinated Year 12 students who regularly read with Year 7 students

-- In addition, Year 12 students will continue to read with Year 8 students, in cases where students are identified for intervention from previous Year 7 Catch-Up cohorts.
+- In addition, Year 12 students continued to read with Year 8 students, identified in the previous Catch-Up cohort.

-- Students will also be able to access the resource at home.
+- Students were able to access the resource at home

-- Our experienced librarian identifies appropriate resources to assist with development, e.g. books for reluctant readers, e-readers, maths puzzles/problems.
+- Identification of appropriate resources to assist with development, e.g. books for reluctant readers, e-readers, Numeracy Ninjas

-- Provision of suitable English and mathematics tests so students can be tested reliably at the start and end of Year 7, which will enable more targeted intervention.
+- Provision of suitable English (NGRT Reading test) and mathematics tests to measure the start and end point of students’ progress

 Measuring the impact of the Year 7 Catch-Up Premium